aiven/devportal/docs/products/kafka/howto/kafka-conduktor.rst

 .. image:: /images/products/kafka/conduktor-config.png
     :alt: Screenshot of the cluster configuration screen

 Conduktor will create the keystore and truststore files in the folder that you specified, or you can choose an alternative location.
-Click the **Create** button and the helper will create the config for Conduktor to connect to your Aiven for Apache Kafka service.
+Click the **Create** button and the helper will create the configuration for Conduktor to connect to your Aiven for Apache Kafka service.

 5. Click the **Test Kafka Connectivity** button to check that everything is working as expected.